memealchemy/broom/README.md

 $ pip install -r requirements.txt
 ```

-Neem comes with a powerful CLI to use the spider as well as analyze and export output data.
+Neem comes with a powerful CLI to use the spiders as well as analyze and export output data.

 Run `./neem crawl` or `scrapy crawl memes -o output.json` to run the spider.
 Either command should leave you with an output.json.